Peeps: Alleged indestructibility

 Peeps are sometimes jokingly described as "indestructible".
 In 1999 scientists at Emory University jokingly performed experiments on batches of Peeps to see how easily they could be dissolved, burned or otherwise disintegrated, using such agents as cigarette smoke, boiling water and liquid nitrogen.
 In addition to discussing whether Peeps migrate or evolve, they claimed that the eyes of the confectionery "wouldn't dissolve in anything".
 One website claims that Peeps are insoluble in acetone, water, diluted sulfuric acid, and sodium hydroxide (the site also claims that the Peeps experimental subjects sign release forms).
 Concentrated sulfuric acid seems to have effects similar to the expected effects of sulfuric acid on sugar.

 This debate featured in an episode of the sitcom Malcolm in the Middle ("Traffic Jam"), in which Francis, insisting the "Quacks" (as they were called) would dissolve in his stomach rather than expand, takes up the dare to eat 100 of them and does so, but gets very sick in the process.

-As marshmallow ages exposed to air — it dehydrates, becoming "stale" and slightly crunchy.
+When exposed to air, marshmallow dehydrates and becomes "stale" and slightly crunchy.
 According to Just Born, 25%–30% of their customers prefer eating Peeps stale.

+Alleged health benefits

+American singer-songwriter Dolly Parton credits her youthful appearance to eating one Peep per day.

 Public relations

-Barry Church, a football player for the Dallas Cowboys, was unable to attend training camp due to an unexpected root canal, caused by eating Jolly Ranchers.
+Barry Church, a football player for the Dallas Cowboys, was unable to attend training camp due to an unexpected root canal caused by eating Jolly Ranchers.
 Just Born offered Church a season's supply of their product—in that marshmallows are a lot softer on the teeth.